 The Morris Marden Graduate Award will be given for a mathematical paper of high quality with respect to both exposition and mathematical content.
 The paper need not be written specifically for the Marden Award; papers originally written for coursework, independent study, professional reports, dissertation, or other reasons are acceptable.
 The length of the paper is expected to be between 10 and 25 pages, but these limits are not strict.

-Applicants must be UWM graduate students and should submit
+Applicants must be UWM graduate students and should submit:

 - a PDF file of the paper and

-Beginning 2006, a student may win the award at most once in any three year period.
+A student may win the award at most once in any three year period.